icaromuniz/ProcComp/README.md

 # ProcCompRepository
-Proccess Modelling Tool for Specifying and Mapping real-world enterprise processes.
+Proccess Modelling Tool for specifying and mapping real-world enterprise processes and procedures.